 "Orthodoxy has maintained the New Testament and Early Church tradition, whereas Rome has often added to it and Protestantism subtracted from it."

 Throughout the centuries, the Orthodox Church has steadfastly maintained the Apostolic faith “once for all delivered to the saints.”
-She has preserved the Apostles' doctrine of the return of Christ at the end of the age and of the last judgment and eternal life.
-She continues to encourage her people to grow in Christ through union with Him.
+She has preserved the teachings of Christ laid down when the Bible was first being written.
+She is authentic, living the Gospel in its fullness, leading her people to true union with God through Christ.
 In a word, Orthodox Christianity simply does not change!

 For many centuries, the center of Orthodoxy was the East, so it is relatively new to North Americans.
 The late nineteenth and early twentieth centuries saw Orthodoxy arrive in America with immigrants from Eastern Europe, Greece, Russia, and the Middle East.
 Since North America is largely Western in its religious and cultural history, the Orthodox immigrants were generally ignored as a “foreign” minority.
 As a result, these Orthodox Christians tended to maintain their Old World ethnic identity, even to the point of retaining their native languages in their worship.
 People who visited their churches were often unable to understand what was said or done!